My “social media advisor” suggests I keep posts short due to short attention spans and “marketability.” I’m ignoring that today.

 “Here’s my resignation.
 In writing.
-From this point forward, you can go straight to Hell for all I care.
+From this point forward?
+You can go straight to Hell.
 And if you need it?
-Call me in Raleigh, and I’ll cover your bus fare.”
+Call me in Raleigh.
+I’ll cover your bus fare.”

 “I’m not going to make a scene here, but you’re in need of serious mental help.”

-“Hey Son, I’m coming through Raleigh Friday and want to see you.
+“Hey, Son.
+Your mother and I are coming through Raleigh Friday on our way up from Florida, and we want to see you.
 It’s time to bury the hatchet.
 This has gone on long enough.
-I’ll be at your house sometime Friday afternoon.”
+I’ll be at your house sometime Friday.
+See you then.”
 Click.

-Ironically, today it’s my sisters and I who don’t speak to one another, the product of a misinterpretation of something said in a telephone call, followed by a series of subsequent events both sad and comical.
+Ironically, today it’s my two older sisters and I who don’t speak to one another, the product of a miscommunication compounded by subsequent events both sad and comical.
 Maybe that’s for the best.
-I’m 25 years removed from January 11, 1994… but I’m 25 light years away from the person I was on that date.
+I’m 25 years removed from January 11, 1994… but I’m 25 light years removed from the person I was then.
 And I’m happy to be both.